 There is currently no wifi in the property and no landline telephone.
 Mobile signal can be variable.

-The property sits on a quaint, narrow main street running through the village of Darnick and as a result there is no parking outside the property.
+The property sits on a quaint, narrow main street running through the village of Darnick and as a result there is no parking provision outside the property.
 On-street parking is available in an adjoining street.

 The fully enclosed garden enjoys a bright sunny aspect and features a separate patio area with table and chairs for outside dining or simply relaxing with a good book.
 There is a secure side access which allows outdoor kit, golf clubs and bikes to be stored safely if required.